Granada City Guide (Andalusia, Spain)

 View from Alcazaba, Alhambra, Granada

-Something that in my opinion was almost more impressive than the Alhambra from the insight, was the Alhambra from the San Nicolas Viewpoint.
-You an find the San Nicolas Viewpoint in the Albaicin neighbourhood and you’ll definitely run in into a great vibe.
-It is not that off the beaten track unfortunately, but when we were there, there were also local people just enjoying the views and definitely not just tourists.
+Second on the list is the viewpoint that is almost more impressive than the Alhambra from the insight: the San Nicolas Viewpoint.
+You can find the San Nicolas Viewpoint in the Albaicin neighbourhood and you’ll run into a great vibe.
+Unfortunately, it is not that off the beaten track, however, it is still a spot that many locals visit and hasn’t only been swamped by tourists.

 Alhambra from San Nicolas Viewpoint, Granada City Guide